signalfx/maestro-ng/README.md

     advertise itself to some service discovery system.
   - `get_container_internal_address()` returns the IP address assigned to the container itself by Docker (its private IP address).
-  - `get_port(name, default)` will return the port number of a given named port for the current container instance.
+  - `get_port(name, default)` will return the exposed (internal) port number of a given named port for the current container instance.
     This is useful to set configuration parameters for example.

 Another very useful function is the `get_node_list` function.
 It takes in a service name and an optional list of port names and returns the list of IP addresses/hostname of the containers of that service.
-For each port specified, in order, it will append `:<port number>` to each host.
+For each port specified, in order, it will append `:<port number>` to each host with the external port number.
 For example, if you want to return the list of ZooKeeper endpoints with their client ports:

 ```python
 get_node_list('zookeeper', ports=['client']) -> ['c414.ore1.domain.com:2181', 'c415.ore1.domain.com:2181']